-Veganism and wheat intolerance is quite a tricky combination.
+Being a vegan and having wheat intolerance is quite a tricky combination.
 This is because many of the foods generally eaten to compensate for the lack of meat and dairy products in your diet contain wheat.

-Finding alternative sources of calcium is important when you dont eat dairy products.
-White bread is a good source but if you cant eat that then you need to look elsewhere.
-Oranges and broccoli are just two examples of foods that are high in calcium.
+For example, finding alternative sources of calcium is important when you don't eat dairy products.
+Whilst it offers very little else, white bread is a good source of calcium.
+But if you can't eat that then you need to look elsewhere.
+Oranges and broccoli are two other examples of foods that are high in calcium.

 One of the other important things to think about is whether you're getting enough iron as vegans are particularly vulnerable to developing anaemia.

 If you can't eat pasta, bread or bran flakes then you should make sure you have plenty of other sources such as leafy vegetables, nuts, lentils, beans and dried fruit.

 You should probably think about taking vitamin supplements to make up for any gaps in your diet.
 Vitamin C and Vitamin B12 are particularly important as they may be lacking from the foods you're able to consume.